SEO vs. SEA: When is which worthwhile?

 Phase 3: Growth (Months 7–12)

-Here are our recommendations for Austrian businesses, based on real client data:
+Here are our recommendations for Austrian companies, based on real customer data:

 | Industry | SEO Budget/Month | SEA Budget/Month | Recommended Focus |